-Ever since Google announced their new Design Language, the Material Design, there has been a lot of excitement around its animated elements, colors and layout principles.
+Ever since Google announced their new design language, the Material Design, there has been a lot of excitement around its animated elements, colors and layout principles.
 Many websites as well as web applications have embraced the Material design guidelines for their web interface using Material design frameworks and the trend continues to rise.

-If you have never heard of Material Design before, or haven’t had the time to see the official Material Design spec by Google before, then I strongly recommend you to see them now in order to understand its principles before going through our list of Material design frameworks.
+If you have never heard of Material design before, or haven’t had the time to see the official Material design spec by Google, then we strongly recommend you to see them first in order to understand its principles before going through our list of Material design frameworks.

-With Material Design, Google wants to bring uniformity to its UI on all platforms including web, and not just Android.
-Google has its own Polymer Project which embraces material design throughout its Web components.
-In fact, Polymer Project played a key role in material design’s development and in showcase of Material design concepts for the Web.
+With Material design, Google has brought uniformity to its UI (User Interface Design) on all platforms which includes websites, applications and the Android platform itself.
+Google started with Polymer Project which embraces Material design throughout its Web components.
+Polymer Project played a key role in Material design’s development and in showcase of Material design concepts for the Web.
 Soon enough Google announced Material Design Light framework which helps web developers add material design look to websites and web apps.

 Material Design Frameworks for the Web

-In an attempt to bring Material design to the Web user interface, many third party (not from Google) web UI frameworks have come to existence recently.
-In this post I will be doing a roundup of these Material Design Web UI frameworks.
-Some of these frameworks are themes based on the popular web UI framework, Bootstrap.
+In an attempt to bring Material design to the Web user interface, many third-party (not from Google) web UI frameworks also came to existence and gained popularity.
+In this post we will be doing a roundup of the best Material Design frameworks and component libraries including Google’s own MDL.

 Similar to Paper, Bootstrap Material is another theme for Bootstrap framework and provides all the components included in Bootstrap.
 On top of that, it also includes support for 740 original Material design icons from the Google Material Design Icons repository.

-Leaf is CSS framework developed by Kim Korte based on the Google’s material design.
-While still in beta, it has extensive list of components such as buttons, cards, sliders, menu, tabs etc. It includes icons by Icomoon, instead of the original Material design icons.
+Leaf is CSS framework developed by Kim Korte based on the Google’s Material Design.
+It has extensive list of components such as buttons, cards, sliders, menu, tabs etc. It includes icons by Icomoon, instead of the original Material design icons.
 Leaf is also available on GitHub and is open for contributions and feedback.

-Google’s Polymer Project is a web framework and their embodiment of material design for the web.
-While still in “developer preview”, most of the components (a very extensive set) are quite mature.
+Google’s Polymer Project is a web framework and their embodiment of Material Design for the web.
 Polymer aims to support all major modern browsers such as IE (10+), Chrome, Safari, and Firefox.
 Extensive set of documentation and getting started guide is available at the Polymer Project.

 Material Design Web UI Demo